-Assistant Professor, School of Social Work | Graduate Certificate Coordinator, Social Work
+Associate Professor, School of Social Work | Graduate Certificate Coordinator, Social Work

-Megan Berthold is an Assistant Professor at the UConn School of Social Work (SSW) and a member of the Human Rights Institute’s Gladstein Committee.
-Megan’s scholarship focuses on: (1) the long-term impact of torture, genocide, and other traumas on the health and mental health of Cambodian and other refugee and asylum-seeking populations; (2) the right to rehabilitation for survivors of state-sponsored torture; (3) effective mHealth and interdisciplinary interventions to address health disparities experienced by survivors of state-sponsored torture and genocide; and (4) a human rights-based approach to clinical social work practice.
+Megan Berthold is an Associate Professor at the UConn School of Social Work (SSW) and a member of the Human Rights Institute’s Gladstein Committee.
+Megan’s scholarship focuses on: (1) the long-term impact of torture, genocide, and other traumas on the health and mental health of Cambodian and other refugee and asylum-seeking populations; (2) the right to rehabilitation for survivors of state-sponsored torture; (3) effective Health and interdisciplinary interventions to address health disparities experienced by survivors of state-sponsored torture and genocide; and (4) a human rights-based approach to clinical social work practice.
 She has provided consultation to US-based NGOs and international bodies, including the United Nations Committee against Torture and the International Rehabilitation Council for Victims of Torture.
-Her books include Human Rights-Based Approaches to Clinical Social Work Practice and a co-edited volume, Advancing Human Rights in Social Work Education.
-Megan will be coordinating the SSW Graduate Certificate Program in Human Rights.
+Her books include Human Rights-Based Approaches to Clinical Social Work Practice and two co-edited volumes, Advancing Human Rights in Social Work Education, and Refugees and Asylum Seekers: Interdisciplinary and Comparative Perspectives.
+Megan coordinates the SSW Graduate Certificate Program in Human Rights.